joel-1080p/pong/README.md

 # Pong
 For my Sophmore project, I recreated the classic pong using DarkGDK.

+### How To Play
+- Press Space Bar to start the game.
+- Player 1 is the left paddle and NPC is on the right.
+- Press Return to pause the game
+- If the game is paused, press arrow up or down to continue.

 ### Download To Play
 - Download the `pong.exe`, `png_files folder`, and `DLL Files folder`.